swdavey/mysqlrouter/README.md

 The same code can be written to /usr/lib/ocf/resource.d/heartbeat/IPaddr2 across all nodes without change.
 However, much of the code will never be accessed because the if statement on each server will always select just one line of code to be executed.
 As such, all that is needed is the /root/bin/oci... line with the requisite vnic-id value for the node it is being executed on.

-**Further Issue**: the above OCI solution worked as is on my first implementation of a MySQL Router Pacemaker cluster.
-However, on a subsequent implementation with a slightly later kernel revision it ceased to work.
+**Further Issue**: the above OCI CLI / IPaddr2 solution worked as detailed above.
+However, on a subsequent implementation with a slightly later kernel implementation and newer version of OCI CLI (old version 2.12.0, new 2.12.1) it ceased to work.
 The problem was traced to Python 3 not being happy with the locale.
 The fix to this issue was to explicitly set the locale in the /usr/lib/ocf/resource.d/heartbeat/IPaddr2 script.
 At line 65:
 ```sh
 export LC_ALL=C.UTF-8
 export LANG=C.UTF-8